FeatherPad

 FeatherPad is a free software text editor available under the GPL-3.0-or-later license.
-It is developed by Pedram Pourang (aka Tsu Jan) of Iran, written in Qt, and runs on FreeBSD, Linux, Haiku OS and macOS.
+It is developed by Pedram Pourang (a.k.a.
+Tsu Jan) of Iran, written in Qt, and runs on FreeBSD, Linux, Haiku OS and macOS.
 It has few dependencies and is independent of any desktop environment.

 FeatherPad has been the default text editor in Lubuntu, since it switched to the LXQt desktop with Lubuntu 18.10.
 Prior to that Lubuntu used the Leafpad text editor as part of its GTK-based LXDE desktop.
 FeatherPad is also included in the Debian and Ubuntu package repositories.

 Development

 Pourang started the project to fill a perceived gap in available text editors.
 He identified that many feature-rich text editors are RAM-intensive and even then lack key features.

 Development of FeatherPad started in 2016, with the first public release version 0.5.8.
 The first version included syntax highlighting and was written in GTK.
 With the introduction of GTK 3 the application was rewritten, but Pourang found Qt more flexible and it was rewritten in C++ and ported to Qt starting with version 0.6 in April 2017.
 FeatherPad added spell checking using Hunspell, starting with version 0.11.0, released in August 2019.

 FeatherPad has been translated into 21 different languages in addition to English.

 Haiku OS support was written by Khallebal at GitHub and support for macOS was added by Pavel Shlyak.

 Future development goals for FeatherPad include syntax highlighting color customization, virtual desktop awareness and tab drag-and-drop under Wayland.